martus13/pricing-service/README.md

 .\gradlew.bat clean build
 ```

-Jar will be generated in build\libs\.
+Jar will be generated in `build\libs\`.

 ---

 ## Run

-You can run the service in different ways:
+Service can be started in different ways:

 ### Option A — Run with Gradle
 Runs the app directly from the Gradle process: